 FIPS PUB 140-2, Security Requirements for Cryptographic Modules [Ref 107]

-The CP contains policies for the STI-PA, STI-CA, STI-CR, subscribers, and relying parties.
+The CP contains policies for the STI-PA, STI-CA, STI-SCA, STI-CR, subscribers, and relying parties.
 RFC 3647 [Ref 6] contains the following outline for the contents of the Certificate Policy.
 The STI-PA shall address the following 9 topics:

 Introduction